noamz/linlam/README.md

 Not much documentation on the library for now!
 However, you can see the example sessions below for illustrations of how to use the library to do experimental lambda calculus.
+Also, please have a look in the [experiments](experiments/README.md) directory, which contains some standalone compilable experiments.

 For more background, you may also have a look at some of the following papers: